qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/workshop-overview.md

 _All times in Mountain Daylight Time (UTC-6:00)!_

 * 🔎 Modules covering specific topics.
-    * 🖥️ Sidehshow presentation by the organizers
+    * 🖥️ Slideshow presentation by the organizers
     * 💪 Exercises
     * 💬 Discussions
 * 🪁 60 minute break each day at 11:00 MDT.
-* 🎁 5-minute end-of-day wrapup (12:55-13:00 MDT).
+* 🎁 5-minute end-of-day wrap-up (12:55-13:00 MDT).

 See the [workshop schedule](/content/schedule.html) for a complete overview.